-In response to overwhelming attendance and volumes of electronics received at recent recycling events, the Ogle County Solid Waste Management Department (OCSWMD) is implementing some changes in the procedures to attend these events.
-The next Electronics Recycling Event and subsequent events will now have a limit on county households, will require pre-registration, and will have a strict limit of 7 large items per household.
-These changes are to insure the safety of workers and participants at the events and to reduce the wait times for those attending.
+In response to overwhelming attendance and volumes of electronics received at recycling events in 202, the Department implemented changes in the procedures to attend these events.
+Electronics Recycling Events now have a limit on the number of participants, require permits in advance, and have a strict limit of 7 items per household.
+The changes were implemented to insure the safety of the workers and participants at the events, and to reduce the wait times for those attending.

-Participants must show their permit and identification with proof of Ogle County residency when they arrive at the event.
+Participants at the event must show their permit and identification with proof of Ogle County residency when they arrive at the event.
 This event is for electronic items from Ogle County residents only; residents of other Illinois counties should check with their local government or electronic retailers for electronic recycling options where they reside.
-People without a valid permit will be denied service.
+People without a permit will be denied service.